 Natia Lemay (b.
 1985; T'karonto [Toronto], Canada) has exhibited widely throughout North America, including at Green Hall Gallery, Yale School of Art, New Haven, CT; Mayten's Gallery, Toronto, Canada; and Artscape, Toronto, Canada, among others.
 The artist was selected for the 2022 Royal Drawing School Residency in Dumfries, Scotland and was the recipient of the 2020 Christopher Pratt & Mary West Pratt Bursary and 2020 OCAD University Diversity and Equity Excellence Award, among others.
 She received her BFA from Ontario College of Art & Design University in 2021 and is a 2023 MFA candidate at Yale School of Art.
 Lemay currently lives and works in New Haven, CT.

 For more information, please contact Jack Cassou at 212.414.0370 or jack@yossimilo.com, or visit the gallery's website at www.yossimilo.com

-Image: Natia Lemay, You'll Get a Better Look at the World... and the World Will Get a Better Look at You, 2023, Oil on Canvas, 46" x 48" (117 x 122 cm)
+Image: Natia Lemay, Untitled, 2022, Oil on Canvas, Diameter: 48" (122 cm)